teodor-a/powerMVM/README.md

 In addition, we may want to easily update the personal database every once in a while, to get hold of new data.

+# Files
+The file powerMVM.py is the latest program version, and the R files are as of february 2022 deprecated.

 # To Do:
 - [x] Create a series of functions which together download all observations from all sites and all years
 - [ ] Fix the pseudo-duplicated column names.
 Preferrably by merging all child taxa into one parent taxa (on what level??
 Genus?)